|Venice||Padua/Verona/Vicenza||Bologna||Medici's Florence||Galileo's Florence||Rome|

 impressive structure was constructed to commemorate this happy event.

-- The Monument, also known as the Altar of the Fatherland.
+- Victor Emauel II Monument. also known as the Altar of the Fatherland.

 - Another View of Monument.